 Cisco said it.
 Microsoft said it.
 Google Cloud said it.
 VMware said it before Broadcom killed the messenger.
 “Outcomes” was the most overused word in the channel in 2025.

 The concept is fine.
-Aligning partner value to customer results is sound strategy.
+Aligning partner value to customer results is sound strategy — Salesforce is even building an entire consulting track around it.
 Nobody argues with that.
 The problem is that every vendor uses the same word to describe completely different compensation models, and at some point the word stops meaning anything at all.